 At first, the backstory between the sisters felt strong.

-Davis herself actually applied Prosthetic Makeup for her appearance as Jane.
+Bette Davis herself actually applied Prosthetic Makeup for her appearance as Jane.
 An aging womanchild who’s no longer relevant as she was as a kid.

 Actual archive footage of Bette Davis & Joan Crawford’s films, are used for their characters’ careers as adult actresses.